 This homemade truffle recipe takes very little time to make.
 Melt the chocolate in the heavy cream, add your flavors, and chill for a couple hours.
 Then just use a small scoop to plop them onto parchment paper, roll and dip.
 Total time, not including chilling, was less than an hour.
-I thought these would make a perfect Saint Patricks Day treat for my family and even a few friends and neighbors.
-I like to use a combination bittersweet and semisweet chocolate and organic heavy cream.
-This is a very rich truffle recipe and I guarantee you chocolate lovers will NOT be disappointed!
+These are perfect for Christmas or even Saint Patricks Day.
+I like to use a combination of bittersweet and semisweet chocolate and organic heavy cream.
+This is a very rich truffle recipe and I guarantee you that chocolate lovers will NOT be disappointed!
+If you aren't a fan of mint, swap out the flavor of the extract and choose different colored sprinkles!

 - 1 cup heavy cream